jdgamble555/j-dgraph/README.md

 import { dgraph, EnumType } from 'j-dgraph';
 ```

+- Errors are thrown, so use try / catch blocks to catch them.

 Every single thing you can do in Dgraph's GraphQL, you can do with no configuration with this package.

 J